 Flowfold is based in Maine and makes great luggage items out of recycled materials.
 They don’t have any traditional wheeled luggage, but if you need a good duffel bag or backpack for travel, Flowfold is a good made in the USA option.

-Tough Traveler handcrafts all of their bags at their headquarters in Schenectady, NY, where they’ve been making bags and luggage since 1970.
-Their backpacks, in particular, are great travel companions for a carry-on item.
+Tough Traveler handcrafts all of their bags at their headquarters in Schenectady, NY, where they’ve been making bags and other American made luggage since 1970.
+Their backpacks, in particular, are great travel companions for carry-on items.

 NutSac has lots of great soft-side, waxed canvas luggage options for men.
 Their duffel is incredibly durable and perfect if you want something like that to carry with you on your next trip.
-Their Rucksac (backpack) and Doppsac (toiletry bag) are also great carry-on companions.
+Their Rucksac (backpack, Mike’s personal favorite) and Doppsac (toiletry bag) are also great carry-on companions.

 DSPTCH is a manufacturer that produces a wide array of bags for the modern traveler.
 They have everything from carry-on backpacks to small duffels, slings, and other items that are perfect for a short trip away from home.